 9. The Department of Labor should rely on the use of structured job analysis questionnaires as the primary strategy for data collection.
 Alternative methods may be used to supplement data collection when warranted.

-10. The Department of Labor should collect occupational information using automated technologies to fac2!ate . quality control and to
+10. The Department of Labor should collect occupational information using automated technologies to facilitate quality control and to achieve currency and accuracy in a cost-effective manner.

 Dissemination